bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 git checkout main
 ```

-And then run `git branch` again you will see the following output indicating that you are now on the `main` branch:
+And then run `git branch` again.
+You will see the following output indicating that you are now on the `main` branch:

 ```
 * main